 If the answer to this question is 'yes' (and the questions above have been answered satisfactorily), ordinary or tendered ballot papers must be issued as appropriate.

 If, however, the answer is 'no', then ask:

-For the Senedd election: 'Have you at this election already voted in this constituency on behalf of two persons of whom you are not the spouse, civil partner, parent, grandparent, brother/ sister, child or grandchild?'
+'Have you at this election already voted in this constituency, on behalf of two persons of whom you are not the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild?'